exhibition

 The daughter of Leone Caetani, Prince of Teano and Duke of Sermoneta, Sveva Caetani (Rome, 1917 – Vernon, Canada, 1994) spent her life in Vernon, Canada, where her family settled after her father chose to emigrate with his second partner, Ofelia Fabiani.
 Following her father’s death in 1935 and the hardships faced by her mother, Sveva experienced a long period of various forms of isolation until 1960.

-The result of a collaboration between various Italian and international institutions, the project also includes works by Carlo Benvenuto (Stresa, Italy, 1966) and Houda Kabbaj (Casablanca, Morocco, 1985) created for the occasion.
+The result of a collaboration between various Italian and international institutions, the project also features works by Carlo Benvenuto (Stresa, Italy, 1966) and Houda Kabbaj (Casablanca, Morocco, 1985), created specifically for the occasion.